tone-row/art-of-the-gradient/README.md

 # L'art du dégradé (The Art of the Gradient)

-## The go-to gizmo for generating goofy gradients.
+### Your go-to gizmo for generating goofy gradients.

 Voici 👉 https://art-of-the-gradient.tone-row.com/